(A chapter of Akayama DanJay.)

 Jay opened his eyes, noticing the motel-room as if for the first time.
 He’d crumbled across the rug, so he pulled himself up to sit cross-legged.
 “Finally awake?”
 Jango stood from the bed and sat before him on the floor.
 “I hope your journey showed you what you needed.”

 “It did,” said Jay.
-“I know myself now, and I’m ready to face Anihilato, King of Dust, self-proclaimed Master of Nihilism.”
+“I know myself now, and I’m understand Anihilato, King of Dust, self-proclaimed Master of Nihilism.
+He’s a mall-Satan, and I’m gonna tug his beard.”

 Jango closed his eyes and smiled.
 “I’m glad I could help.”